agencyenterprise/graphCMS-tutorial/README.md

 # GraphCMS Tutorial
-This is a tutorial to help understand GraphCMS and includes some tips that might be useful.
+This is a tutorial to help young get up to speed with GraphCMS.
+It includes some tips that might be useful.

 ## Where To Start
 ### GraphQL